pradeepcep/qwaver/README.md

 * Result differences
     * a user can can take the tables produced by two results and subtract them from each other.
     * The above table difference works when the table has the same number of rows, when they have two columns, and when the second column is numeric.
+    * an "order by column" that takes a string for a column name or, if integer, col index

 #### Small but cool things: